-Prior to approving Proposal 3, the Board met to consider and evaluate materials that our management provided on the merits of raising additional capital and publicly offering shares of our Common Stock at a price below NAV.
-Following such consideration and evaluation, the Board determined that it would be advantageous to the Company to have the ability to issue shares of our Common Stock below NAV.
+Prior to approving Proposal 3, the Board met to consider and evaluate materials that management provided on the merits of raising additional capital and publicly offering shares of the Company's Common Stock at a price below NAV.
+Following such consideration and evaluation, the Board determined that it would be advantageous to the Company to have the ability to issue shares of Common Stock below NAV.
 The Independent Directors also voted separately on the issues presented.

 The Board has not yet drawn any definite conclusions regarding the size of a contemplated capital raise at this time.
-The Board expects that any increase in capital would be from a public offering of our Common Stock, or the possibility of one or more private placements.
-Additionally, our Common Stock could be issued as part of a purchase of assets, portfolios or other companies.
+The Board expects that any increase in capital would be from a public offering of the Company's Common Stock, or the possibility of one or more private placements.
+Additionally, the Company's Common Stock could be issued as part of a purchase of assets, portfolios or other companies.

-In determining whether or not to offer and sell Common Stock, the Board has a duty to act in our best interests and that of our Stockholders and must comply with the other requirements of Section 63(2) of the 1940 Act.
-If Stockholders do not approve Proposal 3, the Board will consider and evaluate our options to determine what alternatives are in our best interests and that of our Stockholders.
+In determining whether or not to offer and sell Common Stock, the Board has a duty to act in the Company's best interests and that of the Company's Stockholders and must comply with the other requirements of Section 63(2) of the 1940 Act.
+If Stockholders do not approve Proposal 3, the Board will consider and evaluate options to determine what alternatives are in the Company's best interests and that of its Stockholders.